Issues like sustainability, representation and diversity dominate modern society, but should we expect museums to take a stance?

 Neutrality is defined as “the state of not supporting or helping either side in a conflict.”
 We’re going to be looking at whether this is something museums should aim for, or even something they can achieve at all.

 Museums are not Neutral

-Back in 2017, LaTanya Autry of the Mississippi Museum of Art teamed up with Mike Murawski from Portland Art Museum to create t-shirts that supported a Museums are not Neutral campaign.
+Back in 2017, LaTanya Autry teamed up with Mike Murawski (pictured below) to create t-shirts that supported a Museums are not Neutral campaign.

 Speaking about the campaign, Murawski wrote: “Museums have the potential to be relevant, socially-engaged spaces in our communities.
 Yet, too often, they strive to remain ‘above’ the political and social issues that affect our lives – embracing a myth of neutrality.”

 LaTanya Autry and Mike Murawski who created Museums Are Not Neutral in 2017

 Similarly, writing on the campaign blog, Anabel Roque Rodriguez wrote that “there shouldn’t be a confusion about whether museums need to speak up against any form of misinformation… fight any form of hate in its community, protect the values that embrace the integrity of minorities and discuss which narratives need to be enforced.”

 Campaigns such as Museums are not Neutral clearly establish that museums aren’t unbiased.
 In most cases, neutrality requires more effort than asserting a clear view and, in the view of some, neutrality is an impossibility altogether – at odds with the human nature behind each and every exhibit created.

 By exploring the roots of museum culture, as well as how museums relate to current issues and events, we’ll be exploring if this assertion is true.
 Are we really sure that impartiality isn’t obtainable?
 And should it be something we are concerned about at all?

 Diversity in the museums: an uphill battle against the muddy grassroots of museums